"People Who Give Hate Speeches Move On": Uncle Of UP Man Killed In Delhi

-Shahbaz, who was from west UP's Bulandshar, was missing since Tuesday after he went to a hospital in northeast Delhi, where 29 people, over 300 have been injured due to violence this week.
+Shahban, who was in his early twenties, was from west UP's Bulandshar.
+He missing since Tuesday after he went to a hospital in northeast Delhi, where over 39 people have been killed, over 300 have been injured due to violence this week.

 Clashes broke out in Delhi over contentious Citizenship (Amendment) Act or CAA on Sunday.
 BJP leader Kapil Mishra, who has frequently hit out at those protesting the CAA, held a pro-citizenship rally in northeast Delhi's Maujpur on Sunday afternoon, which has been accused of inciting violence in the national capital.